Foliations modeling nonrational simplicial toric varieties

-We try to delineate the combinatorial, topological, and convex geometric aspects, each of which being of independent interest.
-In particular, we emphasize the relevance of convex-geometric methods such as triangulations, shellings and Gale duality.
-We will develop the symplectic/K\"ahler point of view in a forthcoming paper.
-A final remark: even though Connes's non-commutative geometry gives tools to study leaf spaces of foliations, it seems not to apply here, because, as far as we know, the hard Lefschetz theorem is not available in that theory.
+Throughout, we try to delineate the combinatorial, topological, and convex geometric aspects, each of which being of independent interest.
+On the convex-geometric side, we emphasize the relevance of methods such as triangulations, shellings and Gale duality.
+On the complex-geometric side, we explore and extend toric methods, giving evidence that at least part of the technology available with toric varieties carries over to our foliated model, which makes no distinction between rational and nonrational cases.
+LVMB-manifolds thus establish a tight link between convex geometry and complex geometry, and may also contribute to a more geometric understanding of the nonsimplicial nonrational case.

-{ Acknowledgements: we would like to thank Dirk T\"oben for helpful conversations.}
+{ Acknowledgement: We would like to thank Dirk T\"oben for helpful conversations.}